TomHarrop/asw-gbs-genome-paper/md/results.md

 To construct a reference for genotyping populations of Argentine stem weevils, we produced a draft assembly of the ASW genome.
 We initially attempted assembly from a single individual using PCR-free, short read sequencing.
 This resulted in a fragmented assembly with low BUSCO scores (Table 2).
-*k*-mer analysis on the raw short reads suggested 2.1 polymorphisms per 100 bp and a genomic repeat content of at least 28% in the individual we sequenced (**Supporting Information**).
+*k*-mer analysis on the raw short reads suggested 2.1 polymorphisms per 100 bp and a genomic repeat content of 28--48% in the individual we sequenced (Supplementary Figure 1).
 We then attempted to produce a long-read genome assembly using whole-genome amplification (WGA) of high molecular weight (HMW) DNA from a single individual, followed by sequencing on the Oxford Nanopore Technologies (ONT) MinION sequencer.
 We produced 29.8 Gb of quality-filtered reads with an *N*~50~ length of 9.0 kb.
 Assembling the single individual, long read genome resulted in improved contiguity and BUSCO scores compared to the short-read assembly (Table 2).